-The Katz Law Group, P.C. has more than 25 years of experience in preparing contracts and agreements for small businesses in Massachusetts and across New England.
+The Katz Law Group P.C. has more than 36 years of experience in preparing contracts and agreements for small businesses in Massachusetts and across New England.
 From our extensive contract and business litigation and trial experience, we have gained the necessary business judgment and savvy to know what kinds of agreements will work for your business in the real business world.
-Having a comprehensive, well thought out agreement in the beginning can protect your business and help avoid litigation in the future.
+Having a comprehensive, well thought out agreement, in the beginning, can protect your business and help avoid litigation in the future.
 However, even the most carefully planned agreements cannot and will not protect your business against every legal dispute.
 If and when a dispute occurs, we stand ready to protect your interests and will work to resolve your contract issues as efficiently as possible until resolution.

 Drafting and Preparing Contracts for All Types of Small Businesses

 With the right legal counsel, your business can gain from our real-world experience as business litigators who have seen repeatedly how poorly drafted contracts have cost companies both time and money.
 The types of business contracts and agreements your company needs will depend on a number of factors including, the size, industry, and projected growth of your business.
-Each situation and client present different challenges and thus different agreements are needed to meet those various challenges.
+Each situation and client presents different challenges and thus different agreements are needed to meet those various challenges.
 The Katz Law Group can help your company prepare all types of contracts and agreements for small businesses, including:

 - Executive Agreements